oncody/civ-board-game-2010/README.md

 Your turn in a battle is Ability > Card > Ability.
 The battle ends after 2 subsequent turns where no player play neither a card neither an ability Battle Turns
 During the “Engaging in Battle” step of combat, players alternate taking battle turns, starting with the defender.
-Only the player currently taking his battle turn can use abilities (such as those found on tech cards or culture event cards) or play units.
+Only the player currently taking his battle turn can use abilities (such as those found on tech cards or culture cards) or play units.
 A player’s battle turn consists of:
 1. Opportunity to use an ability
 2. Play a unit
 3. Opportunity to use an ability